cap-js/docs/java/plugins.md

 Of course, it's up to your project / plugin how you call the corresponding Maven GroupId and Java packages.
 To avoid confusion and also to make responsibilities clear `com.sap.cds` for GroupId and Java package names are reserved for components maintained by the CAP Java team and must not be used for external plugins.
 This rule also includes substructures to `com.sap.cds` like `com.sap.cds.foo.plugin`.

-## Sharing Reusable CDS Models via Maven Artifacts
+## Share CDS Models via Maven Artifacts

 Before the CAP Java 2.2 release CDS definitions had to be shared as node.js modules, also for Java projects.

 Starting with the 2.2 release CDS models, CSV import data and i18n files can now be shared through Maven dependencies in addition to npm packages.
 This means you can now provide CDS models, CSV files, i18n files, and Java code (for example, event handlers) in a single Maven dependency.

-### Create the Reuse Model in a New Maven Artifact
+### Create the CDS Model in a New Maven Artifact

 Simply create a plain Maven Java project and place your CDS models in the `main/resources/cds` folder of the reuse package under a unique module directory (for example, leveraging group ID and artifact ID): `src/main/resources/cds/com.sap.capire/bookshop/`.
 With `com.sap.capire` being the group ID and `bookshop` being the artifact ID.

-### Reference the Reuse Model in an Existing CAP Java Project
+### Reference the New CDS Model in an Existing CAP Java Project

 Projects wanting to import the content simply add a Maven dependency to the reuse package to their _srv/pom.xml_ in the `<dependencies>` section.